vchan2/vchan2.github.io/2020Calculus.md

 <a href="https://renertmath.github.io/pi">&pi;-day information</a>

+No lesson in period 5 tomorrow.
+Instead, I will be in our usual classroom answering questions.

 <!--
 I wanted to clarify something we did in class that I spoke about, but didn't write down explicitly: the derivative of arccos(cos x) is only for sure 1 on the interval [0,&pi;], where we're using the restricted domain.
 I want to emphasize that this is not the "true" derivative in the most general sense, which is actually 1 on the interval [2&pi;n,&pi;+2&pi;n], and is -1 otherwise.
 I leave as an exercise to see why, either using the chain rule or reducing the argument in arccos(cos x) and using reflection identities.
 We'll talk more about this at a later time, when we get into AP calculus material.
 -->